RichardDooling/ArtBizLaw/Celebrity_Publicity/Celebrity_Publicity.md

 That the "Here's Johnny" name was selected by Braxton because of its identification with Carson was the clear inference from Braxton's testimony.&hellip; The proof showed without question that appellee had appropriated Carson's identity in connection with its corporate name and its product. [*See also* Prosser, *supra* ("It is the plaintiff's name as a symbol of his identity that is involved here, and not as a mere name.")]

-Although this opinion holds only that Carson's right of publicity was invaded because appellee intentionally appropriated his identity for commercial exploitation, the dissent, relying on its interpretation of the authorities and relying on policy and constitutional arguments, would hold that there was no invasion here.
+Although this opinion holds only that Carson's right of publicity was invaded because the toilet company intentionally appropriated his identity for commercial exploitation, the dissent, relying on its interpretation of the authorities and relying on policy and constitutional arguments, would hold that there was no invasion here.
 We do not believe that the dissent can withstand fair analysis.&hellip;

-With respect to the dissent's general policy arguments, it seems to us that the policies there set out would more likely be vindicated by the majority view than by the dissent's view.
-Certainly appellant Carson's achievement has made him a celebrity which means that his identity has a pecuniary value which the right of publicity should vindicate.
-Vindication of the right will tend to encourage achievement in Carson's chosen field.
-Vindication of the right will also tend to prevent unjust enrichment by persons such as appellee who seek commercially to exploit the identity of celebrities without their consent.

-The dissent also suggests that recognition of the right of publicity here would somehow run afoul of federal monopoly policies and first amendment proscriptions.
-If, as the dissent seems to concede, such policies and proscriptions are not violated by the vindication of the right of publicity where the celebrity's "name, likeness, achievements, identifying characteristics or actual performances" have been appropriated for commercial purposes, we cannot see why the policies and proscriptions would be violated where, as here, the celebrity's identity has admittedly been appropriated for commercial exploitation by the use of the phrase "Here's Johnny Portable Toilets."

 The judgment of the district court is vacated and the case remanded for further proceedings consistent with this opinion.